-As the results here using SD-WACCM indicate that the commonly used approximation of $\overline{w}$ with w_χ (using tracer observations) is not valid, we suggest an alternative interpretation of w_χ : as an effective rate of vertical transport for the trace gas χ .
+As the results here indicate that the commonly used approximation of \overline{w} with w{χ} (from measurement data only) is not valid, we suggest an alternative interpretation of w{χ} : as an effective rate of vertical transport for the trace gas χ .
 The interpretation still concerns the descent of a tracer through the middle atmosphere, but allows for a chemical sink, or for processes other than vertical advection to influence the descent rate, e.g., horizontal advection or an increase in unresolved eddy transport after a SSW.
-Hoffmann (2012b) put forward a similar interpretation for w{CO} , but with an assumption that the overall dynamic effects on CO are representative for mesospheric air, and so w{CO} is representative of w_χ for all tracers.
-The results here do not confirm that assumption, as it would require tracers to have the same horizontal and vertical VMR gradients (see Sect.
+Hoffman (2012) put forward a similar interpretation for w{CO} , but with an assumption that the overall dynamic effects on CO are representative for the complete mesospheric air, and so w{CO} is representative of w{χ} for all tracers.
+The results here do not confirm that assumption, as it would require tracers to have the same horizontal and vertical concentration gradients (see Sect.
 2.5 and references therein).
 The consistent negative chemical tendency of CO, seen here in a layer around approximately 80 km, also indicates the need to account for the behaviour of chemical sinks, even during polar night.